holderlb/WSU-SAILON-NG/src/README.md

 *  `description` is an optional field that will be recorded and associated with the experiment instance that is run.

+*  `seed` is an optional field that will seed the environment for consistency.

 ### [sail-on]